sschwarzer/ftputil/doc/ftputil.md

 All encoding/decoding steps must use the same encoding, the encoding the server uses (at the bottom of the diagram).
-If the server uses the bytes from the socket directly, i. e. without an encoding step, you have to use the file system encoding.
+If the server uses the bytes from the socket directly, i.e. without an encoding step, you have to use the file system encoding.

 Until and including Python 3.8, the encoding implicitly assumed by the